AIM Rule 26

 I am pleased to present to you this year’s Corporate Governance Report.
 In the statement below, I set out our approach to governance, and how the Board and its Committees operate.

-APPLICATION OF CORPORATE GOVERNANCE CODE
+CORPORATE GOVERNANCE CODE

 THE ROLE OF THE CHAIRMAN